Ultramann/Numeric-Python-Intro/README.md

 One final thing to note about broadcasting is that many of NumPy's functions, not just built-in operations can be broadcasted.
 We'll be seeing this and broadcasting in higher dimensions later in the tutorial.
 If you'd like to know more about broadcasting click to above like to NumPy's documentation on broadcasting.

-Let us introduce an algorithm, k-means, to serve as a medium for observing a need for NumPy and then its power.
+That's all of the ex us look at an algorithm, k-means, to serve as a medium for observing a need for NumPy and then its power.

 <a name="kmeans">
 ## k-means